perrywh/themis/README.md

 Data does not govern itself.

-We are developing a **scalable** [human-centered data governance](https://tinyurl.com/HumanCenteredDataGov) platform to enable sustainable digital transformations for organizations, large or small.
+We help organizations, large or small, manage a sustainable [human-centered data governance](https://tinyurl.com/HumanCenteredDataGov).

 ![Governance by the people](/HumanCentered-DG.png)